Tree shaping: Christopher Cattle

 Christopher Cattle is a retired furniture design professor from Oxford England.
 He started his first planting of furniture in 1996.
 According to Cattle, in the late 1970s he developed an idea to train and graft trees to grow into shapes in response to questions from students asking how to build furniture using less energy.
 Using various species of trees and wooden jigs to shape them, he has grown 15 three-legged stools to completion.

 He hopes to inspire others to grow their own furniture, and envisions that, "One day, furniture factories could be replaced by furniture orchards."
 He calls his works "grown up furniture", "grown stools", and "grown furniture", calling them "the result of mature thinking."

 Mr. Wu

 Mr. Wu is a Chinese pensioner who designs, crafts and grows furniture in Shenyang, Liaoning, China.
-He's been practicing this from 2000.
+He has been practicing this from 2000.

 He enjoys some worldwide fame.
 He has patented his technique of growing wooden chairs and as of 2005, had designed, grown, and harvested one chair, in 2004.
 He had six more growing in his garden.
 Wu uses young elm trees, which he says are pliant and do not break easily.
 He also says that it takes him about five years to grow a tree chair.
-He now uses his finished chairs within his home.
-With the hope of inspiring others to grow furniture.
+He now uses his finished chairs within his home, with the hope of inspiring others to grow furniture.